ev3dev/brickstrap/README.md

 can skip this if that is the case.
 You only need `qemu-user-static` if the Docker image is for a foreign architecture.

-    sudo apt-get install docker-engine libguestfs-tools qemu-user-static
+    sudo apt-get install docker-ce libguestfs-tools qemu-user-static

 If you have never used `libguestfs` before, you need to set it up. **Note:**
 `update-guestfs-appliance` may not exist in newer versions of guestfs.
-If get an error for that command, ignore it and move on.
+If you get an error for that command, ignore it and move on.

     # create a supermin appliance